 It has been called “a fairytale in stone” and “the house of yawns”.
 Today, nobody doubts that Casa Batlló is the architect’s most magical building.
 From knights in shining armour to traditional festivals, all is included in Gaudí’s imagination.

-Designed by Idelfons Cerdà in the middle of the 19th century, the “Example” was the new playground for the bourgeoisie of the time.
-Here you will find the modern shops and restaurants but also the great masterpieces of the “Modernisme” architecture.
+Designed by Idelfons Cerdà in the middle of the 19th century, the Eixample was the new playground for the bourgeoisie of the time.
+Here you will find the modern shops and restaurants but also the great masterpieces of the Modernisme architecture.

 CASA MILÀ / LA PEDRERA

 Gaudí’s masterpiece.
 A raw sculpture carved and moulded into Passeig de Gràcia.
 Offensive at the time, abandoned to its destiny and recovered to its grandeur, Casa Milà was a very troubled commission that included not only fights and court cases but also a few subtle acts of vengeance by its creator.

 The unfinished temple, Gaudí’s obsession and the symbol of a city.
-The Sagrada Famila is like a storybook that is missing many pages.
+The Sagrada Familia is like a storybook that is missing many pages.
 Find out about the temple’s past, present and future and hear about the architect’s tragic end.
 Our tour finishes here with the hope that someday you’ll see Gaudí’s dream realised.

-- Reservations for the Free Gaudí Tour Barcelona are not strictly necessary but, in order to maintain the quality, numbers are limited in all our tours.
-If you have not booked, we recommend arriving at least 20 minutes before the scheduled time to ensure you get a space on the tour of your choice.
+- Reservations for the Gaudí Free Tour are essential as, in order to maintain the quality, numbers are limited in all our tours.

 - It does not include a visit to the interior of the buildings.

 - Because some of the attractions are quite far apart, two short metro trips will be involved (fare not included).
 If you can, please bring a metro pass.

 - Our Free Walking Tours are geared towards independent travelers.
 If you are a group of more than 6 people please contact us for more information.

 How does the free tour system work?